-This is part three of our posts on How to Start a Public Speaking Career.
-In the last session, we talked about the easiest way to begin as a professional speaker -- by Speaking within Your Current Industry.
+This is part three of our posts on How to Use Public Speaking in Your Career.
 In this session, we are going to show you a few simple ways to use public speaking to promote or market your product or service.
 In fact, using a speech to promote a product or service is a fantastic way to conduct a marketing campaign.

 Using a Speech to Promote a Product or Service